Stephanessy/Stephanessy.github.io/_projects/csal-hackml-2020-backdoor-detection.md

 STRIP is proposed by Yansong Gao et al, (2020).
 Link for the paper: [STRIP: A Defence Against Trojan Attacks on Deep Neural Networks](https://arxiv.org/pdf/1902.06531.pdf)

+## III.
+FINE-PRUNING
+We implement fine-pruning defense from paper [Fine-Pruning: Defending Against Backdooring Attacks on Deep Neural Networks](https://arxiv.org/pdf/1805.12185.pdf).
+Fine-pruning defense is a combination of pruning and fine-tuning, and shows that it successfully weakens or even eliminates the backdoors.
+We are able to disable a backdoor by removing neurons that are dormant for clean inputs.
+We refer to this strategy as the pruning defense.
+The pruning defense works as follows:
+1. the defender exercises the DNN which received from the attacker with clean inputs from the validation dataset, Dvalid , and records the average activation of each channel of neurons in the final convolutional layer, which is conv 3 layer.

 [Link for the project](https://github.com/Stephanessy/ML-project)